kalote/fightdb/readme.md

 Fighter DB is an app that offers fighters a way to keep tracks of their match results and give them statistics : Want to know who is the best Ryu in your area ? who is better at Guilty Gear: you or your friend ?
 What's your win rate against a particular player or character ?

+This app also offers a way to join a group of fighter sharing the same will of keeping scores.
+Find an existing community, or create one to start sharing scores!

 Add new (or existing) friends, create a community, create session and meet new fighters around you!

 ###Find